Resmedia/Yii2_OnlineCounter/README.md

-# Yii2 OnlineCounter V 0.1
+# Yii2 Online Counter V 0.1

 Online counter of visitors for a certain time without using database Counts new users, cleans up-to-date time data